zellwk/zellwk.com/src/posts/2019-02-06-open-soure-zellwk.md

 I didn't choose Gatsby because I wasn't a React fan.
 I was using Nunjucks.
 I didn't want to switch to React.

-I chose Eleventy because Eleventy allowed me to use Nunjucks.
-The switch was relatively painless (still took me a week to make the switch though!).
+**I chose Eleventy because** Eleventy allowed me to use Nunjucks.
+The **switch was relatively painless** (still took me a week to make the switch though!).

 ### Gulp 4

 I used Gulp 3 to run CSSG previously.
 It was a no-brainer to continue using Gulp to build my site.

-I upgraded to Gulp 4 when I rebuilt zellwk.com with Eleventy because I wanted to understand the difference between Gulp 3 and Gulp 4.
+I upgraded to Gulp 4 when I rebuilt zellwk.com with Eleventy because **I wanted to understand the difference between Gulp 3 and Gulp 4.**

 This was unnecessary work.
-But it was work I was interested in.
+But **it was work I was interested in.**

 Here, I discovered Gulp 4 had a simpler API, which means I have an easier time writing plugins to improve my build processes.
 For example, I built a plugin that [resizes images][4] to various widths.
 I'll talk about this plugin in the future when I've solidified everything.

 ### Sass

-I've always been writing Sass so... ¯\_(ツ)_/¯.
+I've always been writing Sass.
+There's nothing wrong with it, and there's no reason for me to change.

 ### Webpack

 I like writing Vanilla JavaScript.
 I didn't need a framework for Zellwk.com.
 Using a framework would be overkill.

-But I wanted the ability to `import` packages I downloaded through npm.
+But **I wanted the ability to `import` packages I downloaded through npm**.
 To do this, I needed to use a tool like Browserify, Webpack, Rollup or Parcel.

-Here, I chose Webpack because I already invested a considerable amount of work into understanding Webpack.
-I tried switching to Rollup and Parcel, but I couldn't get them up in 20 mins (so I gave up and stuck to Webpack).
+Here, **I chose Webpack because I already invested a considerable amount of work into understanding Webpack.** I tried switching to Rollup and Parcel, but I couldn't get them up in 20 mins (so I gave up and stuck to Webpack).

-I decided it wasn't worth my time to try something similar if they didn't work immediately.
+I decided **it wasn't worth my time to try something similar **if they didn't work immediately.
 I could use the time elsewhere.

-## Browser Sync
+### Browser Sync

 Browser Sync is amazing.
 It lets you do two things: